Fudgy, chewy gluten-free brownies with caramel sauce and salty pretzels. They’re a texture & flavor wonder!

 - Top With Pretzels.
 Add the gluten-free pretzels to the top of the caramel swirled brownies.

 - Bake & Cool The Brownies.
 Then, bake the brownies 30-33 minutes, or until almost set.
 (The brownies will continue to set as they cool.)
 Note that as the brownies cool, the caramel swirls will become more obvious.
-Cool the brownies completely before slicing into 9 large squares, 12 medium rectangles or 16 small squares.
+Cool the brownies completely on a wire rack before slicing into 9 large squares, 12 medium rectangles or 16 small squares.
+(A large serrated knife works best)

 - Serve With More Caramel Sauce.
 Drizzle or dollop the additional caramel sauce on the brownies to serve, as desired.